Counselling, Mental Health and Accessibility

 Mental Health team

 The Mental Health team offers confidential, practical support and guidance to students with a diagnosed mental health condition(s) and those referred by City Cares.
-Under the current circumstances, our usual in-person registrations are suspended until further notice.
-However, we are currently able to provide the following remotely:
+Under the current circumstances, we are able to provide the following remotely:

 - Information about coming to City/transition planning

 - Guidance about internal and external support services and self-help

 - Advice about university processes e.g. extenuating circumstances and interruption of studies

 - Information about additional funding for home students

 - Access to support through Big White Wall, an online peer support and self-help platform.
 See here.

 If you require reasonable adjustments such as exam arrangements, please complete the following steps: